-Five players the Seahawks figure to have their eye on at this week’s NFL Combine
+Five players the Seahawks figure to have their eye on at this week’s NFL combine

 Andre Dillard, offensive tackle, Washington State

 Seattle’s primary needs seem to be on defense.
-But you can make a case that the offensive line needs some attention, to, especially if Seattle is undecided about the long-term future of 2016 first-round pick Germain Ifedi (the Seahawks could pick up an option on his contract for 2020, otherwise he could become an unrestricted free agent following the 2019 season).
+But you can make a case that the offensive line needs some attention, too, especially if Seattle is undecided about the long-term future of 2016 first-round pick Germain Ifedi (the Seahawks could pick up an option on his contract for 2020, otherwise he could become an unrestricted free agent following the 2019 season).
 Even if Seattle keeps Ifedi around, it could decide to move him back to guard, where both of veterans J.R.
 Sweezy and D.J.
 Fluker are free agents.

 Jeremiah has Dillard, a former Woodinville High standout, as the top-rated offensive tackle available in the draft, and as such, maybe not making it to 21.
 Conversely, there has always been some question about how well linemen who play in Mike Leach’s “Air Raid’’ offense make the transition to the NFL.
 Almost all of Dillard’s WSU and high school experience came at left tackle.
 But he played some right tackle at the Senior Bowl and teams will likely consider him as a possibility at both spots.

 “Who knew Washington State would have the top tackle, in my opinion the top tackle in the draft,’’ Jeremiah said.
-“Used to be we tried to avoid the offensive linemen from the Air Raid, but they have done a nice job of finding kids and developing him and he is a big-time (prospect).’’
+“Used to be we tried to avoid the offensive linemen from the Air Raid, but they have done a nice job of finding kids and developing him and he is a big-time dude.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.